hackerdns2/WhySoBroke/README.md

 ### 📁Output

 - The script saves CNAME,SERVFAIL and VULNERABLE records in cname.txt, servfail.txt and vulns.txt respectively.
-- **WARNING!** : Whenever script runs it removes existing txt files so make sure to move/rename them after each scan.
+- **NOTE!** : Whenever script runs it removes existing txt files so make sure to move/rename them after each scan.

 #### 📳Output in telegram